Version-Control Systems for Linux

 RCE (DuraSoft GmbH) (link)

-RCE (Revision Control Engine) is a local-oriented (non-network-aware) SCM, designed to improve on RCS, with an optional graphical front-end (Visual RCE), created by Walter F. Tichy, creator of RCS.
+RCE (Revision Control Engine) is a local-oriented (non-network-aware) VCS, designed to improve on RCS, with an optional graphical front-end (Visual RCE), created by Walter F. Tichy, creator of RCS.
 Supports any data format, parallel development, automatic history.
 There is a Java-based GUI front-end.

 Binary-only.
 Proprietary.